Essential Facts About the San Antonio, TX Right of Way Permit ($10,000) Bond

 When do I need a permit?

-A good question and it all depends on what you are going to be doing.
-If, for example, your project is within the public right-of-way of any city then no matter how small or large you will have some kind of permits needed (e.g., building fences).
+A good question, and it all depends on what you are going to be doing.
+If, for example, your project is in a city’s public right-of-way, you will need a permit (e.g., for building a fence).

 Can I build in a public right-of-way or easement?

 It is illegal to erect structures and other items on municipal property.
-However, if you are granted permission by the appropriate authorities then it may be possible for your project to happen there.
+However, if you are granted permission by the appropriate authorities, your project may proceed there.
 In addition, work cannot take place within an easement unless you have received consent from that party first and obtained a permit beforehand.

 For how long is my permit valid?

-Valid permits are only good for a limited amount of time.
-If there's no activity on your permit within six months, the company will revoke it and you'll have to re-apply all over again!
-Here's Bedford, TX-Building Contractor ($1,000) Bond.
+Valid permits are only valid for a limited time.
+If there’s no activity on your permit within 6 months, the company will revoke it, and you’ll have to reapply!
+Here’s Bedford, TX, Building Contractor ($1,000) Bond.

 Is there a charge for a right-of-way permit?

 A right-of-way permit is a small fee to cover the inspection expenses.
-The amount varies with construction and ranges from $25-$50 at minimum.
+The amount varies by construction and ranges from $25 to $50 at a minimum.

 Who gives the right-of-way?